qaarah/malicious-routing/README.md

 ----------------------------

-# Malicious Routing of a Trojan Circuit
+# Malicious Routing of a Trojan Circuit in FPGAs
-This project contains source code of the modified Tools for the insertion and activation of a Trojan circuit.
+This project contains source code of the modified Tools for the insertion and activation of a Trojan circuit in FPGAs.
 ## **Requirements**
 1. Yosys (version 0.9 release recommended)
 1. SystemC version 2.3.1a